Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

 Talks are early, however many are hoping that Zemeckis can puppeteer him into the half for good.

-RELATED: Tom Hanks has a message to these not carrying masks: ‘Shame on you’
+RELATED: Tom Hanks has a message to these not sporting masks: ‘Shame on you’

 And Selena Gomez is “cooking up” one thing new.

-The singer and actor has used the COVID-19 pandemic to remain at house and discover ways to prepare dinner.
+The singer and actor has used the COVID-19 pandemic to remain at dwelling and learn to prepare dinner.

-The “Can’t Keep My Hands to Myself” singer has a brand new cooking present with HBO Max, and Gomez is targeted on studying the fundamentals of creating meals.
+The “Can’t Keep My Hands to Myself” singer has a brand new cooking present with HBO Max, and Gomez is targeted on studying the fundamentals of constructing meals.

-The present launches August 13 and can characteristic 10-plus cooks educating her tips on how to be a beast within the kitchen.
+The present launches August 13 and can characteristic 10-plus cooks instructing her easy methods to be a beast within the kitchen.

 Anyone else getting hungry?